 Materials Used in Smartphone Glass

-The type of glass affects smartphone glass surface friction.
+The type of glass used in displays significantly influences smartphone glass surface friction.

 Chemically Strengthened Glass